 any companies devote a sizeable portion of their IT infrastructure to converting traditional EDI data to and from the data formats their back office systems use.
 Typically, they handle this conversion using software packages purchased from EDI software vendors.
 But as more and more back-end systems become capable of consuming XML, it's becoming increasingly attractive to avoid all the proprietary formats and simply translate EDI X12 data to and from XML.
 This article shows you how to create your own tools for parsing, validating, and then translating EDI X12 data to XML.
 All the code examples for this article are in Python, but you could just as easily use any other programming language.

 EDI (Electronic Data Interchange) is a generic term used to describe the exchange of electronic business documents between business partners.
 Specific incarnations of EDI such as ANSI X12, EDIFACT, Tradacom, and TDCC are character-delimited text files that follow a specific format.
-See the sidebar An EDI X12 Formatting Example

-, and a strong user community.
+Python is an object-oriented, byte-compiled language with a clean syntax, clear and consistent philosophy, and a strong user community.
 These attributes (both of the language and the community) make it possible to quickly write working, maintainable code, which in turn makes Python an excellent choice for nearly any programming task.
 Processing any "flavor" of EDI is no exception.

 Traditional EDI data such as X12 is rarely integrated directly into back office systems.
 While some ERP systems (and certainly some other types of applications) provide direct support for importing EDI data, it's far more common for developers to convert the EDI data to a format more usable by the back office systems, such as flat file (either fixed length record-based files or some delimited format) or XML.
 EDI software vendors offer what are basically EDI development environments in which you can create custom data transformation descriptions and push EDI data through the translation tool to complete the conversion.